 Oregon Health & Science University Placement Rate: 95.51%

-Hobart and William Smith Colleges is committed to providing guidance to students post-college.
+Hobart and William Smith Colleges are committed to guiding students post-college.
 Career Guides such as Graduate School Guide, Interview Survival Guide, Resume and Cover Letter Guide, and Guide to Networking equip graduates with the best possible employment help they need.

 Hobart and William Smith Colleges Placement Rate: 95.45%

-In Sioux Falls, South Dakota, the University of Sioux Falls is running its exclusive jobs and internships database known as Purple Briefcase with over 3,500 job postings.
-Through Purple Briefcase, students and alumni may upload their resumes and cover letters and build their portfolio.
+In Sioux Falls, South Dakota, the University of Sioux Falls runs its exclusive jobs and internships database known as Purple Briefcase, with over 3,500 job postings.
+Through Purple Briefcase, students and alumni may upload their resumes and cover letters and build their portfolios.
 This modern platform has a powerful tool that connects students and potential employers as the former applies for full-time and part-time job opportunities and internships.

 University of Sioux Falls Placement Rate: 95.43%